Hillsboro Airport: Operations

-Located in Portland's western and Washington County suburbs, Hillsboro Airport is connected to the metropolitan area by TriMet buses and the MAX Blue Line's Fair Complex/Hillsboro Airport station.
+Located in Portland's western and Washington County suburbs, Hillsboro Airport is connected to the metropolitan area by TriMet buses and the MAX Blue and Red lines' Hillsboro Airport/Fairgrounds station.
 The transit station is located to the south of the airport, across the Westside Commons (formerly the Washington County Fairgrounds).
 The primary public access point, including to the terminal building, is from Cornell Road, on the south side of the airport.

 Facilities include a 6600 ft runway (Rwy 13R/31L), a 3820 ft runway (rwy 2/20), a 3600 ft runway (rwy 13L/31R), and an FAA control tower.
 Runway 13R/31L is ILS- and PAPI-equipped.
-The air traffic control tower is staffed from 6 a.m. to 10 p.m. local time.
+The air traffic control tower, a 48 ft 10 in standard Type O design (by I. M. Pei, pentagonal steel tower with pentagonal aluminum cab), is staffed from 6 a.m. to 10 p.m. local time.
 The tower receives a radar feed from the Falls City ARSR to supplement radio communication and binoculars to locate aircraft in its airspace.
-The small main terminal includes two rental car companies, KUIK-AM radio station, airport offices, and a waiting area for the passengers flying on the daily Intel charter flights.
+The small main terminal includes two rental car companies, airport offices, and a waiting area for the passengers flying on the daily Intel charter flights.
 There is also a single-officer-staffed U.S. Customs and Border Protection office to process international flights.
+Previously, the building was the home of KUIK-AM radio station and a restaurant on the top floor.

 The airport was originally Hillsboro's municipal airport, which the Port of Portland bought in 1966.
 It has been developed to support all forms of general aviation and is home to four fixed-base operator (FBOs).
 Many people, including celebrities, politicians and sports-stars choose to use Hillsboro for its ease and discreetness.
 The airport is also a hub for many major local corporations, including Nike, Teufel Nursery, and Intel.
 The predominant activity at the airport is flight training, accounting for more than half of the overall operations.
 It was formerly the base of operation for the Life Flight Network, the medical evacuation provider for the region.
 Operated by Oregon Health & Science University, Legacy Health System, and Providence Health System, the non-profit service owns one helicopter and two fixed-wing aircraft.

+Hillsboro Airport is also home to the Washington County Composite Squadron of the U.S. Civil Air Patrol.

-As of 2005, the airport handled 223,000 takeoffs and landings.
+As of July 2020, the airport handled over 253,000 takeoffs and landings.
 It is Oregon's second-busiest airport overall after Portland International, and is the largest general aviation airport in the state.
 The annual Oregon International Air Show takes place at Hillsboro Airport.